 Amazon FSx for NetApp ONTAP supports identity-based authentication over NFS or SMB if you join your file system to an Active Directory (AD).
 Your users can then use their existing AD-based user identities to authenticate themselves and access the ﬁle system, and to control access to individual ﬁles and folders.

-All Amazon FSx for NetApp ONTAP file system data is automatically encrypted at rest using keys managed with AWS Key Management Service (AWS KMS).
+All Amazon FSx for NetApp ONTAP file system data is automatically encrypted at-rest using keys managed with AWS Key Management Service (AWS KMS).
 Data is automatically encrypted before being written to the file system, and automatically decrypted as it is read.
-Amazon FSx for NetApp ONTAP also supports Kerberos-based encryption in transit if you join your file system to an Active Directory.
-You can also choose to enforce encryption of data in-transit on all connections to your file systems for compliance needs.
+FSx for NetApp ONTAP supports Kerberos-based encryption in transit if you join your file system to an Active Directory.
+FSx for NetApp ONTAP also provides encryption of data in-transit between Amazon EC2 Nitro-based compute instances in select Regions.

 Amazon FSx for NetApp ONTAP integrates with AWS CloudTrail to monitor and log administrative actions made in the Amazon FSx for NetApp ONTAP console, API, and CLI.

 AWS has the longest-running compliance program in the cloud and is committed to helping customers navigate their requirements.
 Amazon FSx has been assessed to meet global and industry security standards.
 It complies with PCI DSS, ISO 9001, 27001, 27017, and 27018), and SOC 1, 2, and 3, in addition to being HIPAA eligible.
 That makes it easier for you to verify our security and meet your own obligations.
 For more information and resources, visit our compliance pages.
 You can also go to the Services in Scope by Compliance Program page to see a full list of services and certifications.